 The ENHV enable pin for the high-voltage LDO is tied to BUCK.
 The microcontroller is enabled when Vbatt and Vboost exceeds Vchrdy as the high-voltage regulator supplies it.
-The MPP configuration pins SELMPP[1:0] are tied to BUCK (logic high), selecting an MPP ratio of 90 %, suitable for the
+The MPP configuration pins SELMPP[1:0] are tied to BUCK (logic high), selecting the ZMPPT configuration to match a 1 K $\Omega$ impedance.